 FAQs

-Ans: On average, one can expect to earn $1,400- $2,250 /month.
+On average, one can expect to earn $1,400- $2,250 /month.

-Ans: TEFL Certificate is essential to teach English in Germany.
+The TEFL Certificate is essential to teach English in Germany.

-Ans.
 To teach English in Germany, you must first meet the legal requirements for living and working in the nation.
-In this case, all non-EU citizens will require some type of work visa in order to legally engage in paid teaching labour.
+In this case, all non-EU citizens will require some type of work visa to legally engage in paid teaching labour.
 As a result, it’s best to first acquire a teaching position before applying for a visa.

 Go for the cities!
 The demand for teaching jobs is in cities such as Frankfurt and Munich.
-Hence, it is much easier to find a job in cities rather than rural areas.
+Hence, it is much easier to find a job in cities rather than in rural areas.

 International schools in Germany require teachers for other subjects as well.
 Hence, international candidates can apply for a teaching job in these schools.
-In other schools additional qualifications are required.
+In other schools, additional qualifications are required.
 Hence, it can be difficult to teach other subjects.

 Follow Leverage Edu for more interesting content on study abroad.
 You can also call us at: 1800 57 2000.